|Initial Consultation, by Phone or Virtual|

 Texas Board of Legal Specialization

-I’ve wanted to be a lawyer since I was a little kid, but I had no idea that I would be representing families across the state of Texas in difficult and emotional divorces and custody cases.
+I’ve wanted to be a lawyer since I was a little kid.
+I had no idea that I would be representing families across the state of Texas in difficult and emotional divorces and custody cases.

-Where did I start in order to get here?
-My guess is that it is not where you think.
+Where did I start to get here?
+My guess is that it is not where you’d think.
 I was raised in Waxahachie, Texas, a small town south of Dallas.
 I was born in Wisconsin, but I came to Texas as soon as I could when I was three years old; it has been my home ever since.
 I am one of seven children – five natural-born and two brothers adopted.
 Both my parents bleed Aggie maroon (although only one of their children went to A&M).
-My dad was a veterinarian and owned his own practice and my mom a homemaker in charge of the seven children.
+My dad was a veterinarian and owned his practice, and my mom a homemaker in charge of the seven children.
 I am the only lawyer in my family.

 I attended the University of Texas School of Law after completing my undergraduate degree from George Washington University in Washington, DC.
-At UT Law, I immediately figured out that my personality would be better suited in a courtroom setting instead of always sitting behind a desk at a big firm office.
-My third year of law school, I focused on litigation and worked as a student attorney at the University of Texas Domestic Violence Clinic.
-At the end of my time in law school, I took a job at a boutique, high-end family law litigation firm, where I would spend the first five years of my career.
+At UT Law, I immediately figured out that my personality would be better suited in a courtroom and working directly with clients, instead of pushing paper for large corporations.
+In my third year of law school, I focused on litigation and worked as a student attorney at the University of Texas Domestic Violence Clinic.
+At the end of my time in law school, I took a job at a boutique, high-end family law litigation firm in Austin, Texas, where I would spend the first five years of my career.

-Since getting out of law school at the University of Texas School of Law, I’ve learned a lot professionally, and I’ve learned a lot personally.
+Since getting out of law school, I’ve learned a lot professionally, and I’ve learned a lot personally.

-I got married right after law school and later, my then-wife gave birth to my son Parker, who I love with all my heart.
+I got married right after law school, and a few years after, my then-wife gave birth to my son Parker, who I love with all my heart.
 But when Parker was just a baby, his mom and I went through a divorce.
-At the time of my divorce, I had represented hundreds of clients through their own divorces and it was becoming second nature for me.
-My own divorce changed all that.
-It was hard on me.
+At the time of my divorce, I had represented hundreds of clients through their divorces, and it was becoming second nature for me.
+My divorce changed all that.
+It was hard for me.
 It was hard on my ex-wife.
 I’m sure it was hard on our son.
-But we got through it, and I’m grateful for the lessons that I learned in my own divorce and how I can truly relate to my clients.
+But we got through it, and I’m grateful for the lessons that I learned in my divorce and how I can now truly relate to my clients.

 My divorce was finalized in 2015.
 But that wasn’t the hardest thing I would face that year.
-Just a couple of months after my divorce was completed, my father passed away unexpectedly at the age of 60.
-He died at the veterinarian clinic, which is where you would always find him if he wasn’t at church or with his family.
+Just a couple of months after my divorce decree was signed, my father passed away unexpectedly at 60.
+He died at the veterinarian clinic, where you would always find him if he wasn’t at church or with his family.

 Getting that phone call was the hardest thing I have ever had to go through in my life.
 But it made me a better person, a better lawyer, and a better father to my children.

-I’ve worked for traditional and elitist law firms.
+I’ve worked for traditional and elitist law firms during and after law school.
 I’ve been in the corner office.
-I’ve tried cases where the lawyers bring boxes upon boxes of paper that never see the light of day in a courtroom.
+I’ve tried cases where the lawyers bring boxes upon boxes of paper to the courthouse that never see the light of day in the courtroom.
 And I can tell you after all of my experience that these lawyers are falling short.

 The traditional law firm relies on paper, servers, and fax machines.
+Clients are treated as if they are below the lawyers.
 The law firm clunks around, clients do not know what is going on with their case, and cases have to settle for bad deals before Court because the lawyers are either disorganized or unprepared for what happens at the courthouse or are unaware of what could happen at the courthouse.

 Today I sit here as a proud business owner and a proud father.
-Since my divorce, I remarried to the love of my life, Sarah Gilbreath.
-Sarah is my best friend, my partner, and the most beautiful and amazing woman I have ever met in my life.
-I look at her and my children every day wondering how I got so lucky.
-Just a couple of years ago, Sarah gave birth to my second child, Harper.
-Harper and Parker are the love of my life and everything I do, I do for them, just like my parents did for me.
-Sarah and I could not be prouder of our two children.
-We are building this business hoping to make them proud.
+Since my divorce, I have remarried to the love of my life, Sarah Gilbreath, who now the CEO of the law firm.
+Sarah is my best friend, partner, and the most beautiful and amazing woman I've ever met in my life.
+I look at her and my children every day, wondering how I got so lucky.
+Just a few years ago, Sarah gave birth to my second child, Harper, and again in 2020, we were blessed with another child, Walker.
+Walker, Harper, and Parker are the love of my life.
+Everything Sarah and I do, we do for them, just like my parents did for me.
+Sarah and I could not be prouder of our children.
+We are building this law firm with Brian hoping to make all our children proud.

 • University Of Texas, J.D., 2009